Linh Le · senior full-stack engineer. I help teams ship fast, maintainable products and keep iterating, with agentic LLM workflows doing the legwork.

 If you want to build something using these buzzwords:

-Node, Python, TypeScript, Zig, Go, C++, Rust, SQL, Elasticsearch, DynamoDB, Vue, React, AWS, Azure, Android, iOS, Linux, networking.
+Node, Python, TypeScript, Zig, Go, C++, Rust, SQL, Elasticsearch, DynamoDB, Vue, React, AWS, Azure, Android, iOS, Linux, networking, LLM agents, agent orchestration, RAG, evals.
 Shoot me an email.

 → for the keyword scanners -